jeffro256/carrot/src/carrot_raw.md

 #### Burning Bug Resistance

-**Background**

-The burning bug [[citation](https://www.getmonero.org/2018/09/25/a-post-mortum-of-the-burning-bug.html)] is a undesirable result of Monero's old scan process wherein if an exploiter creates a transaction with the same ephemeral pubkey, output pubkey, and transaction output index as an existing transaction, a recipient will scan both instances of these enotes as "owned" and interpret their balance as increasing.
-However, since key images are linked to output pubkeys, the receiver can only spend one of these enotes, "burning" the other.
-If the exploiter creates an enote with amount `a = 0`, and the receiver happens to spend that enote first, then the receiver burns all of the funds in their original enote with only a tiny fee cost to the exploiter!

-An initial patch [[citation](https://github.com/monero-project/monero/pull/4438/files#diff-04cf14f64d2023c7f9cd7bd8e51dcb32ed400443c6a67535cb0105cfa2b62c3c)] was introduced secretly to catch when such an attempted attack occurred.
-However, this patch did not attempt to recover gracefully and instead simply stopped the wallet process with an error message.
-Further iterations of handling this bug automatically discarded all instances of duplicate output pubkeys which didn't have the greatest amount.
-However, all instances of burning bug handling in Monero Core require a complete view of all scanning history up to the current chain tip, which makes the workarounds somewhat fragile.

-The original Jamtis [[citation](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024)] proposal by @tevador and the *Guaranteed Address* [[citation](https://gist.github.com/kayabaNerve/8066c13f1fe1573286ba7a2fd79f6100)] proposal by @kayabaNerve were some of the first examples of addressing schemes where attempting a burn in this manner is inherently computationally intractable.
-Much like Carrot, these schemes somehow bind the output pubkey <code>K<sub>o</sub></code> to an `input_context` value, which is unique for every transaction.
-Thus, the receiver will only ever correctly determine an enote with output pubkey <code>K<sub>o</sub></code> to be spendable for a single value of `input_context`, avoiding the burning bug without ever having to maintain a complete scan state.

-**Statements**

 For any <code>K<sub>o</sub></code>, it is computationally intractable to find two unique values of `input_context` such that an honest receiver will determine both enotes to be spendable.
 Recall that spendability is determined as whether <code>K<sub>s</sub><sup>j</sup>' = K<sub>o</sub> - k<sub>g</sub><sup>o</sup> G - k<sub>t</sub><sup>o</sup> T</code> is an address spend pubkey that we can normally derive from our account secrets.

 #### Janus Attack Resistance